Skip to content

 Does Crossroads Treatment Center Natrona Heights accept Medicaid?

 SAMHSA data does not list Medicaid among this facility's accepted payment types.
 Call (877) 676-9089 directly to confirm — coverage may have changed since the last SAMHSA sync.
-You can also browse other TX centers that accept Medicaid.
+You can also browse other PA centers that accept Medicaid.

 What level of care does Crossroads Treatment Center Natrona Heights offer?